 Water & Sewer

-Public Works is continuing to work on maintaining the Town’s infrastructure For after-hours water or sewer issues please call the Town office at (780) 624-2574 to connect with our after-hours answering service.
+Public Works is continuing to work on maintaining the Town’s infrastructure for after-hours water or sewer issues please call (780) 624-3085 to connect with our after-hours answering service.

-As the COVID-19 pandemic continues to grow in Alberta the Town of Peace River has activated our Emergency Coordination Centre (ECC) to manage our response locally.
+The Town of Peace River has activated our Emergency Coordination Centre (ECC) to manage our response locally to the COVID-19 pandemic.
 Our focus continues to be on the provision of critical services, such as water and wastewater treatment, as well as fire and protective services to the residents of Peace River.
 We are continuing to actively monitor the COVID-19 situation in Alberta.